-** The whole recobbled edition in general, removing the pop-culture references, disconnected dialogue and most of the OffModel animation in order to present it as the original animated epic it was supposed to be.
+* The "Recobbled" cut features truly inspired use of Rimsky-Korsakov's "Scheherazade" to fill in silent sections of the original film.
+It also removes the pop-culture references, disconnected dialogue and most of the OffModel animation in order to present it as the original animated epic it was supposed to be.

 * Tack [[spoiler: takes a level or two in Badassery and destroys the whole of One Eye's death machine with one single well-aimed nail]].

-* The Escher inspired chase [[http://www.youtube.com/watch?v=daBq278GJlc scene.]]
+* The Creator/MCEscher inspired chase [[http://www.youtube.com/watch?v=daBq278GJlc scene.]]

 * The dying messenger, who, after being shot with numerous arrows and impaled with a flagpole, crawls across the corpse-strewn battlefield, drags himself onto his horse, and rides day and night back to the palace so he can warn them of the oncoming war.